 All in all if your primary usage is PC gaming then this is an excellent choice, and it offers some impressive performance.
 You won’t find a better HDR desktop monitor either right now so if that’s your focus then it’s well worth looking at.
 If you’re more a casual gamer and you mainly use your display for general and office work, or other static content then we still have reservations about OLED in this space and would advise some caution before taking the plunge.

 Our closing comments are about the price and availability of this screen.
 We think everyone was pleasantly surprised when the price for this screen was announced.
 At the time of writing it is listed on Dell.com US at $1,299.99 and in the UK at £1,099.00.
 Yes, this is an expensive bit of tech, but that’s a very “reasonable” price when you consider other high end flagship gaming monitors that have been >£3000 in the last few years in some cases.
 In fact we’d go as far as to say that’s a very good price for a cutting edge monitor with some very impressive performance.
+The screen is also available in some regions like the US and Canada via Amazon (affiliate link) so yo can check pricing and availability there too.
 Stock is limited in many regions still, and maybe it’s worth hanging on to see what the Samsung and MSI models (and maybe others) bring, but we would definitely recommend considering this monitor.

 - Further reading – if you’re after a different gaming screen you should also check out our TFTCentral Recommendations List for Gaming Monitors